greenelab/deep-review/all-sections.md

 There are already a number of reviews focused on applications of deep learning in biology [@yXqhuueV; @1VZjheOA; @irSe12Sm; @G00xvi94; @MmRGFVUu], healthcare [@11I7bLcP3; @LL5huVs3], and drug discovery [@gJE0ExFr; @zCt6PUXj; @1DTUK3YyI; @xPkT1z7D].
-Under our guiding question, we sought to highlight cases where deep learning enabled researchers to solve challenges that were previously considered infeasible or makes difficult, tedious analyses routine.
+Under our guiding question, we sought to highlight cases where deep learning enabled researchers to solve challenges that were previously considered infeasible or simplified tedious analyses.
-We also identified approaches that researchers are using to sidestep challenges posed by biomedical data.
+We also identified approaches that researchers are using to address challenges posed by biomedical data.
 We find that domain-specific considerations have greatly influenced how to best harness the power and flexibility of deep learning.
 Model interpretability is often critical.
 Understanding the patterns